IlgeeHong/webpage/content/authors/admin/_index.md

 title: Ilgee Hong
 ---

-Hello!
 My name is Ilgee Hong and I am a second-year master student in the Department of Statistics at the University of Chicago where I am lucky to be advised by [Prof. Claire Donnat](https://donnate.github.io/) and co-advised by [Prof. Mladen Kolar](https://mkolar.coffeejunkies.org/) and Dr. Sen Na.

 Also, I have worked as a visiting intern in the Department of Computer Science at the University of California, San Diego where I was advised by [Prof. Zhiting Hu](http://zhiting.ucsd.edu/index.html).

+I received bachelor's degrees in Applied Statistics at Yonsei University in 2020.
+During my senior year at the college, I also worked with Prof. Sangun Park.

-I am broadly interested in machine learning and currently studying machine learning for graph structured data and stochastic optimization.
+I am broadly interested in machine learning and currently studying machine learning for graph-structured data and stochastic optimization.